 - What purpose does it serve? (or not as the case may be)

 - Where does it make sense to keep it?

-While it’s still chilly, very soon you can drag out those spring and summer clothes and put away the winter ones.
+While it’s still chilly, very soon, you can drag out those spring and summer clothes and put away the winter ones.
 But don’t commit any closet or storage space to clothes that your little ones have grown out of.
 Donate or set aside for a garage sale.
-(See our Spring Clean for Good post to see where to donate)

 Take a real objective look at your wardrobe.
 Does it fit?
 Does it flatter?
 Have you worn it in the past year?
-I have friends who flip their hangers around only turning the the right way after they wear the item.
-At the end of the year, get rid of anything that is still hung backwards.
+I have friends who flip their hangers around, only turning them the right way after wearing the item.
+At the end of the year, get rid of anything that is still hung backward.

 Sprinkle baking soda over your carpet before vacuuming – great at getting rid of odors.
 For spot-treating spills or stains, use my homemade all-purpose cleaner.

 You can also make your own non-toxic wood polish using any oil (I like coconut or olive oil) and some lemon juice.
 The oil enriches your wood while the lemon juice cleans it.
 Depending on the job, your ratios will vary.
 Clean wood that needs a polish should use a 3:1 ratio of oil to lemon juice.
-For wood that needs more cleaning reverse the ratio.
-Experiment to see what works best for you, but remember that the acid in the lemon juice can dissolve pre-existing wax.
-Here is more information with recipes that includes lavender for a pretty smell.
+For wood that needs more cleaning, reverse the ratio.
+Experiment to see what works best for you, but remember that the lemon juice’s acid can dissolve pre-existing wax.
+If you need a more detailed recipe, check out the DIY recipe from Lemons, Lavender, & Laundry.